 The outstanding principal amount of existing notes will require us to make principal and interest payments through the maturity date of March 1, 2004 that are significantly in excess of our \$14.5 million balance of cash, cash equivalents and short-term investments at March 30, 2002.
 We do not expect that we will be able to generate sufficient funds from operations prior to maturity to repay the existing notes.
-As a result, we have commenced this exchange offer to exchange for each \$1,000 principal amount of the existing notes \$185 in cash and \$815 of exchange notes.
-The exchange notes will be issued in denominations of \$1,000 principal amount or integral multiples thereof.
-We will pay cash for any fractional portion of an exchange note that is less than \$1,000 principal amount.
+As a result, we have commenced this exchange offer to exchange for each \$1,000 principal amount of the existing notes \$1,000 principal amount of exchange notes.
 See "The Exchange Offer - Terms of the Exchange Offer; Period for Tendering Existing Notes."

-If we are successful in having holders tender at least \$30 million principal amount of existing notes, which is the minimum amount required to be tendered in the exchange offer, we will not have to repay the exchange notes until the March 1, 2009 maturity date, rather than the March 1, 2004 maturity date for the existing notes, and we will reduce the total amount of our debt outstanding.
+If we are successful in having holders tender at least \$30 million principal amount of existing notes, which is the minimum amount required to be tendered in the exchange offer, we will not have to repay the exchange notes until the March 1, 2009 maturity date, rather than the March 1, 2004 maturity date for the existing notes.

-Even if the exchange offer is successfully completed, our cash, cash equivalents and short-term investments of approximately \$14.5 million as of March 30, 2002 will be reduced by the amount of cash paid in the exchange offer.
-If all the existing notes are submitted and accepted in the exchange offer, we will be required to pay approximately \$7.0 million in cash in the exchange offer.
 The maintenance of sufficient cash for our ongoing operations is critical to our future success and is subject to a number of factors, including our ability to generate cash from operations and our satisfaction of other, non-debt obligations.
 Even if the exchange offer is successful and we extend the maturity of a substantial portion of our debt, we may also attempt to undertake other financing alternatives to obtain additional cash to fund our future operations.
 However, until our results of operations improve, we may not have access to new capital in the public or private markets on terms favorable to us, if at all.